CANADA FX DEBT-C$ rises after Bank of Canada surveys

 "In general, given the positive aspects of those reports we have seen some interest to buy Canadian dollar," said George Davis, chief technical strategist at RBC Capital Markets, who also noted the Canadian unit gained momentum once the U.S. dollar breached the C$1.1585 level.

-Another factor helping the currency higher was a rally in U.S. equity markets as bank shares gained following an upgrade on Goldman Sachs Group (GS.N: Quote) and bullish comments from an influential bank analyst.
+Another factor helping the currency higher was a rally in U.S. equity markets as bank shares gained following an upgrade on Goldman Sachs Group (GS.N) and bullish comments from an influential bank analyst.
 [ID:nN13417348]

 "What we have seen lately is when equity markets have done better so does the Canadian dollar," added Davis.